Types of Organizational Structures

 A disadvantage of functional organizational structures is that there is a lack of communication between the functional departments.
 Most of the discussions take place at department managers or higher levels.

 A Matrix Organization structure has the characteristics of both functional and projectized organization structures.
+It is one of the most common types of organizational structures.
 Employees report to multiple managers depending on the requirements.
 For example, a project control engineer is working under the supervision of project control manager.
 But the company is preparing an offer for a specific project and the engineer’s knowledge is needed.
 During the preparation of the offer, the engineer both reports to his manager and the bidding manager.

 A Matrix Organization structure is a company structure in which the reporting relationships are established as a matrix.
 An employee may have vertical and horizontal reporting lines.
 Also, an employee may be part of multiple departments and may have multiple managers.